Skip to main content

 Qualifications

-Level I- Bachelor’s degree with a major in a human behavioral sciences field.
+Level II: Bachelor’s degree with a major in a human behavioral sciences field.
 Major course work is the equivalent of 30 semester hours or 45 quarter hours in either development of human behavior, child development, family intervention techniques, diagnostic measures or therapeutic techniques.
 Examples of such major course work are social work, psychology, sociology, guidance and counseling, and child development.
-Level II – Minimum of one year of full-time professional caseworker experience acquired after the degree in a public or private social services agency.
-Level III – Two years full time, professional, paid experience obtained after the degree in a public or private social services agency.
-A master’s degree in social work or human behavioral sciences field may substitute for one year of work experience.
+Minimum of one year of full-time professional caseworker experience acquired after the degree in a public or private social services agency

 Additional Requirements